 Can Labor Pains Feel Like Constipation?

-The answer is yes.
+Does labor feel like constipation?, the answer is yes.
 When you enter the first stage of labor, your body may experience slight discomfort as well as pain in the lower abdomen which is similar to the feeling you get when you’re having constipation.
 You may also feel some pain in your stomach along with some cramping.

-This is completely normal and generally happens between 37th and 40th week of pregnancy.
+This is completely normal and generally happens between the 37th and 40th week of pregnancy.
 According to the American College of Obstetricians and Gynecologists, you can be certain that labor has begun once you start seeing other signs such as an increase in vaginal discharge, seeing a plug of mucus, and feeling that the baby has dropped.

 If the discomfort comes and goes, it may be false labor or Braxton-hicks contractions.
 One way to check if you’re having true labor pains is to do gentle exercise.
 Braxton Hicks contractions are less noticeable during exercise while labor pains are still noticeable.
 Today, even wearables can help you track your contractions.